sjlehtonen/GTA-RP/README.md

 1. Put all the content inside a folder called GTA-RP and place it in the resources folder of your GTA-MP Server installation

-2. Set GTA-RP as the current gamemode inside the **settings.xml** which should be found inside the GTA-MP Server root
+2. Set GTA-RP as the current game mode inside the **settings.xml** which should be found inside the GTA-MP Server root

-3. Create a file called **Config.ini** inside the Config folder (if the folder doesn't exist, create it at the gamemode root) and add the following:
+3. Create a file called **Config.ini** inside the Config folder (if the folder doesn't exist, create it at the game mode root) and add the following:

 ```
 [database]